Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 Made possible through funding provided by the Michael & Susan Dell Foundation and the efforts of:<br/>
 ![](images/brought-to-you-by.png)
 ## Introduction
 The Ed-Fi API Publisher is a utility that can be used to move data from one Ed-Fi ODS API v3.x instance to another.
-It operates as a standard API client against both API endpoints (source and target) and thus it does not require any special network configuration or direct ODS database access, and is also subject to all authorization and data policies (i.e. API Profiles) defined by the Ed-Fi ODS API endpoints with which it communicates.
+It operates as a standard API client against both API endpoints (source and target) and thus it does not require any special network configuration or direct ODS database access, and is also subject to all authorization performed by the Ed-Fi ODS API endpoints with which it communicates.

 Operationally, it can be used in a "Pull" model where it is deployed alongside a target (central) API and gathers data from multiple source APIs.
 <br/>